anenadic/2021-03-09-jekyll/index.md

 </p>
 {% elsif online == "true_private" %}
 <p id="where">
-  <strong>Where:</strong> This training will take place online.
+  <strong>Where:</strong> This training will take place online via Zoom.
-  The instructors will provide you with the information you will need to connect to this meeting.
+  Connection settings will be shared with registered participants separately.
 </p>
 {% endif %}